ui-model/ui-model/src/app/showcase/home/_docs/home.component.md

 The core of ui-model is SoC, Separate of Concerns.
 With ui-model pattern, you separate the soul (logic) of an interactive ui component from its body (contents and styles etc.).

-Interactive ui components share with very few common logics and therefore ui-model is highly reusable with no configuration required, which lead to limitless customizability.
+Interactive ui components share very few common logics and therefore ui-model is highly reusable with no configuration required, which lead to limitless customizability.

 # Showcase Introduction